 - All staff acknowledge that when a request is given to the whole class, it is only fair that all children should respond.
 Therefore all staff will expect, and will wait for, 100% compliance with any request given by any adult relating to classroom behaviour - Seating arrangements will promote group work and be responsive to the learning needs of individuals - All staff will use the concept of 'Loud Praise, Quiet Critique' when talking to children.
 Any need to re-direct children to their learning or to correct their work will be done quietly and in close proximity to the child.
-Praise will be regular, genuine and offered with enthusiasm by all adults - Clear expectations of classroom behaviour norms will be communicated to children and displayed in the form of a class charter which will be co-constructed at the beginning of the year using the idea of 'Rights and Responsibilities' - Children will be praised for using the Nightingale Habits and teachers will record this on the Nightingale Habits chart displayed in every class.
-This will re-set at the beginning of every day - Every class in KS1 and 2 will have a Reflection Station (a desk to one side of the room) which children will be asked to use for a specified amount of time (indicated with a sand timer) if they are struggling to concentrate at their own work area.
-On return to their place in the class the child will be asked to pick a Habit of Mind card to take back with them.
-The teacher will then look for an opportunity to praise them for using this Habit of Mind - Classrooms will be maintained in good order with high quality resources and displays that are supportive and encouraging to learners
+Praise will be regular, genuine and offered with enthusiasm by all adults - Clear expectations of classroom behaviour norms will be communicated to children and displayed in the form of a class charter which will be co-constructed at the beginning of the year using the idea of 'Rights and Responsibilities' - Classrooms will be maintained in good order with high quality resources and displays that are supportive and encouraging to learners

-Restorative Consequences Arising from Behaviour Incidents
+2.5 Restorative Consequences Arising from Behaviour Incidents